Ankaj Gupta

 display();

-document.writeln(data); //data is accessible on here
+document.writeln(data); //data is accessible here

 </script>